 So a commercial real estate loan is just one kind of commercial loan.

-Commercial real estate loans are made by about five classes of lenders.
+Commercial real estate loans are made by about six classes of lenders.
 The best known class of lender that makes commercial real estate loans includes banks, savings banks, and saving and loan associations (S&L's).

 Large banks make large commercial real loans.
 Small banks make small commercial real estate loans.
 It's a deceptively simple concept, but it's important.
 You usually won't want to take a $200,000 commercial real estate loan request to a bank the size of Bank of America.
 Conversely, you won't want to take a $15 million commercial real estate loan request to the small Bank of the Northeast Corner of Tiny Town.